aadishj19/FLARIMA/README.md

 The results include:
 Plots of the detected flares and their properties.
 CSV file containing the properties of the detected flares, such as start time, end time, amplitude, duration, and flare energy.```

+## Note

+**Flarima** is still under active development.
+Future plan is to add flare injection and recovery tests.